Starting a food business

 See Council's fees and charges policy for relevant inspection fees.

-More information regarding legislation and policies with respect to food can be found at the Department of Health Website more information re Safe drinking water can be found on the following website.
+More information regarding legislation and policies with respect to food safety within food businesses can be found at the Department of Health Website.
+More information regarding Safe drinking water can be found on the following website.

-EHO's also attend to customer complaints with respect to food handling, food poisoning investigations and food recall follow-ups.
+EHO's also attend to customer complaints with respect to food handling, food poisoning investigations.
+Submit a enquiry/request here.

 Labelling of Packaged Food